-Today in Legal History: Roosevelt Announces Court Packing Plan
+Today in Legal History: The Switch in Time that Saved Nine: Roosevelt Announces Court Packing Plan, February 5, 1937

 By 1937, President Franklin Delano Roosevelt (FDR) was becoming increasingly frustrated after the Supreme Court struck down several pieces of “New Deal” legislation intended to alleviate the worst problems of the depression.
 FDR felt the best response was simply to make the current Supreme Court majority into a minority.
 There is no constitutional provision for how many justices can sit at one time.